Affordable Rental Housing

-Call Edna Duran at (520) 837-5437 for more information.
-She is responsible for compiling the requested information and maintaining tenant files.
-Prospective tenants will attend an eligibility certification appointment; existing tenants are asked to provide documentation of income and assets.
+Call (520) 791-5353 for more information and a member of the management team will assist you.
+Prospective tenants will need to attend an eligibility certification appointment; existing tenants are asked to provide documentation of income and assets.

 Frequently Asked Questions